Tinubu Nominates Lamido Yuguda As CBN Dep Gov

 Deji Elumoye in Abuja

-President Bola Tinubu has approved the appointment of Lamido Abubakar Yuguda as Deputy Governor of the Central Bank of Nigeria, subject to confirmation by the Senate.
+President Bola Tinubu has approved the appointment of Lamido Abubakar Yuguda as Deputy Governor of the Central Bank of Nigeria (CBN), subject to confirmation by Senate.

-According to a statement issued on Wednesday by presidential sppkesperson, Bayo Onanuga, the appointment is in accordance with Section 8(1) of the Central Bank of Nigeria Act, 2007.
+According to a statement issued on Wednesday by presidential spokesperson, Bayo Onanuga, the appointment is in accordance with Section 8(1) of the Central Bank of Nigeria Act, 2007.

 Yuguda’s nomination followed the recent appointment of the erstwhile Deputy Governor, Mr Bala Bello, as Special Adviser to the President on Political Economy.

-The President charged them to discharge their responsibilities with renewed dedication, professionalism, and commitment to Nigeria’s economic stability and growth, in their respective roles.
+The president charged them to discharge their responsibilities with renewed dedication, professionalism, and commitment to Nigeria’s economic stability and growth.

-Yuguda’s last public post was as director-general of the Securities and Exchange Commission, a position he held from 2020 to 2024.
+Yuguda’s last public post was as Director-General of Securities and Exchange Commission (SEC), a position he held from 2020 to 2024.

 He is an alumnus of Ahmadu Bello University, where he graduated in 1983 with a B.Sc. in Accountancy.
 In 1991, he obtained a master’s degree in Money, Banking and Finance from the University of Birmingham, United Kingdom.